Keto Carrot Cupcakes with Cream Cheese Frosting

 - Add liners to a cupcake/muffin tray and spoon in the batter evenly dividing the mixture.
 Fill the liners until just below the top to give them room to rise.

 - Bake in 350°F [175°C] oven for 25 - 30 mins.
 Stick a testing stick or a tooth pick into the cupcake, if it pulls out clean the cupcakes are ready to come out, if not bake for an additional 3-5 minutes and test again.

 - Once cooked through, allow the cupcakes to cool in the tray for 10 minutes and then remove to a cooling rack until cool enough to add frosting and chopped pecans.

 Low Carb Vanilla and Clove Cream Cheese Frosting

 - While the cupcakes are in the oven or cooling, add cream cheese, butter, sweetener, vanilla extract, and ground cloves to a large mixing bowl and beat with an electric mixer until light and fluffy.
 It should look whipped and lump free.
 If using heavy whipping cream then beat until whipped to your liking.

 - Sweetener substitution: If you want to substitute a different low carb sweetener, I would recommend using a sweetener conversion tool such as:

 - Ruled Me - Comprehensive Guide to Keto Sweetener substitutions & Conversions chart

-- Keep in mind that changing the sweetener proportions may require adjusting recipe proportions to achieve best result.
-See post section "I can't believe it's not sugar" for more information.
+- Keep in mind that changing the sweetener proportions may require adjusting recipe proportions to achieve best results.

 - This recipe could also be used to make a full size carrot cake